-Each year the most promising teams in the open category of the Global Design Challenge are invited to participate in the Accelerator program.
+Each year the most promising teams in the open category of the Global Design Challenge are invited to participate in the Biomimicry Launchpad.

 Designed to help biomimetic solutions advance beyond the concept stage, the Biomimicry Launchpad is an intensive 12-month program that assists teams in further developing their design concepts and market strategy utilizing business training, mentorship, and legal support provided by the Institute and its partners.
 At the end of each Biomimicry Launchpad cycle, one team is awarded the $100,000 Ray of Hope Prize®, endowed by the Ray C. Anderson Foundation.

 Our design challenges are built on years of success creating experience that inspire and equip emerging innovators to solve problems with a biomimetic lens.
 Read what others have said about our programs below and learn more about the evolution of our design challenges by reading our complete history.

 The generosity given by this community of people to us is what our world really needs.
 How often do we get to be in an environment where young people from Egypt, Mexico, Belgium, Canada, Sweden and America get to learn from nature and share their ideas to benefit their communities?
 The experience gave us hope that small ideas can become realities and that a small group of young people can dream to help their country and change the world.Nariman Lotfi

 [Our team] got an intensive design course on using Life’s Principles, a mini “MBA,” an invitation to the global biomimicry conference in Boston, and the budget for our first working prototypes in Africa!
 Amazing experience!Arne Pauwels

 As the supervisor of team BioArch, I would like to thank you and all your colleagues for providing us with this great opportunity.
 We are glad to have this wonderful experience, and will continue being a part of this community.Dr.
 Mehran Gharaati